imsenthur/ML_CropvsWeed/README.md

 # ML_CropvsWeed
-A Neural network model which classifies crops and weed from a dataset built from scratch.
+A Neural network model which classifies crops and weed using a dataset built from scratch.